MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 - **Validate and monitor** - After onboarding the small set of devices, validating that devices have successfully onboarded and are communicating with the service.

-- **Full migration**- At this stage, you can gradually roll out the migration to a larger set of devices and remove the remove the old URLs from your network device.
+- **Complete migration** - At this stage, you can gradually roll out the migration to a larger set of devices and remove the remove the old URLs from your network device.

 |Endpoint|Supported deployment tool|
 |---|---|